jeandi7/jeandi7blog/content/posts/22-post/index.md

 part 2 is here : https://github.com/jeandi7/zreader2

-This time, I wanted to integrate 2 features:
+This time, I want to integrate 2 features:

 # Feature 1 : the “Subject Relations”